 Program CostsGrinnell tuition is charged in place of the program tuition when it is equal or less than Grinnell tuition.
 When program tuition exceeds Grinnell tuition, the program's tuition will replace Grinnell tuition.
 Non-tuition costs billed by the program, such as room and board, will appear on your student account.

 Specific costs can be found on program websites and estimates are often provided for additional expenses such as airfare, books, ground transportation, health insurance, passport, potential visa fees, immunizations, cell phones, toiletries or personal travel.
 You are encouraged to compare program costs when choosing a program to address financial considerations as well as your academic goals.

-College BillingThe billing procedure for off-campus study is essentially the same as for a semester on campus.
-Bills will arrive the last week of June for fall and the last week of November for spring.
+College BillingBilling procedures and dates for off-campus study are essentially the same as on campus.
 The College invoice will list:

 - Grinnell tuition or program tuition (whichever is greater)

-- Grinnell's administrative fee of $300 for an off-campus study semester
+- Grinnell's administrative fee of $350 for an off-campus study semester

 - Grinnell College student health insurance (may be waived)